Current Events

 4:00 pm - 7:00 pm

 Celebrate the heart of summer with us at the History Center for BBQ on the Farmstead!
-Join us on June 20th, from 4pm - 7pm for an evening packed with vintage charm and community spirit.
+Join us on June 20th, from 4pm - 7pm for an evening packed with vintage charm and community spirit, including tours of the caves, barn and smokehouse and ice cream for purchase from Flapdoodles!
 You can satisfy your appetite with delicious pulled pork and chicken sandwiches available for purchase while enjoying the live music of the Farmers Market Ramblers.
 The Roosters vintage base ball team will be on site and there will be plenty of activities for the kids!

 FREE admission